 2. Evaluate each company's reputability and services

 Next, find out more about the insurance companies you're considering.
 To pare down your options, read customer reviews and ask friends and family about their experience with their current car insurance provider.

-Take care to check whether the company you're considering has a car insurance app from which you can easily manage your policy, file claims, track repairs and get reimbursed.
+Take care to check whether the company you're considering has a car insurance app and a good website from which you can easily manage your policy, file claims, track repairs and get reimbursed.
 Also look into whether it offers multiple payment options, around-the-clock assistance and discounts for which you may qualify.

 If you want to go the extra mile, check the company's AM Best financial strength rating.
 This will give you a good idea of the provider’s financial stability and ability to pay for future claims.